 Of course, this is easy at first, but it means that the folder will be detached from the repository, so if there are updates to the repository, you will have to carry out this same procedure each time.

-Creating an INTER-Mediator containing versions intended for actual work
+Creating an INTER-Mediator for deployment

 To create an INTER-Mediator including the original version and today's date, please use the script dist-docs/buildup.sh.
 For example, if the INTER-Mediator directory is set as the current directory, on a Mac or a UNIX-based OS, please input the data as follows.